xonsh/tutorial/pycon2017.md

-This tutorial will walk the user through the basics of the xonsh language, customization of the shell, and advanced features such as writing xonsh extensions (xontribs), events, and custom tab completers.
+This tutorial will walk the user through the basics of the xonsh language, customization of the shell, and advanced features such as writing xonsh extensions (xontribs) and events.
 This tutorial will focus on using xonsh day-to-day, rather than how xonsh's implementation.